-Fin's Sandbar at the Beach Club is the place to go for beers by the Bay, s'mores at sunset, and snacks with your feet in the sand.
-Our full-service snack shop, Fin's sits on the shores of East Bay at our private Beach Club and offers a summery menu of burgers, salads, and family friendly fare.
+Fin's Sandbar is the place to go for beers by the bay, s'mores at sunset, and snacks with your feet in the sand.
+Our full-service snack shop, Fin's sits on the shores of East Bay at our private Beach Club and offers a summery menu of burgers, salads, and family-friendly fare.

 The Beach Club features an outdoor pool, hot tub, and access to Grand Traverse Bay.
 This private club is located just across US 31 and is open to guests and Club members.
 All summer long the Beach Club hosts weekly family friendly activities, weekend bonfires with s'mores, and live musical performances (almost) every Saturday night.

-Located alongside Fin's Sandbar, Blue Sky Rentals offers jet skis, ski boats, deck boats and pontoons, as well as water trampolines, stand up paddleboards and kayaks.
-Their boats are all late model, well maintained and ready for a fun day on the water.
-Rentals are available on an hourly, daily, 3 day or weekly basis.
+Located alongside Fin's Sandbar, Blue Sky Rentals offers jet skis, ski boats, deck boats and pontoons, as well as water trampolines, stand up paddleboards, and kayaks.
+Boats are all late model, well maintained and ready for a fun day on the water.
+Rentals are available on an hourly, daily, 3-day, or weekly basis.